Forgiveness.

 notice that their past no longer owns their future

+The Kingdom of Heaven is within you, but unforgiveness can block your ability to feel it.
 As you forgive, layer by layer, the inner Kingdom opens peace, clarity, and love begin to flow where heaviness once lived.

 Practice Forgiveness